-- The examinations officer will book all exam rooms after liaison with other users and make the question papers, other exam stationery and materials available for the invigilator. - Site management staff are responsible for setting up the allocated rooms, and will be advised of requirements in advance. - The examinations officer will start and finish all exams in accordance with JCQ guidelines. - In practical exams, subject teachers' availability will be in accordance with JCQ guidelines. - Exam papers must not be read by subject teachers or removed from the exam room before the end of a session.
-Papers will be distributed to Heads of Department in accordance with JCQ's recommendations. - After an exam, the examinations officer will arrange for the safe dispatch of completed examination scripts to awarding bodies.
+- The Examinations Officer will book all exam rooms after liaison with other users and make the question papers, other exam stationery and materials available for the invigilator. - The Examinations Officer will ensure that all JCQ posters are displayed inside and outside of the exam room, including JCQ Warning to Candidates and Appendix 7 JCQ Unauthorised Items - Site management staff are responsible for setting up the allocated rooms, and will be advised of requirements in advance. - Printing of any encrypted question papers received by email or downloaded from an awarding body' secure extranet site on the day of an examination must be carried out in an area that can be controlled to prevent unauthorised personnel accessing live assessment materials.

+- The Examinations Officer will start and finish all exams in accordance with JCQ guidelines. - In practical exams, subject teachers' availability will be in accordance with JCQ guidelines. - Exam papers must not be read by subject teachers or removed from the exam room before the end of a session.
+Papers will be distributed to Heads of Department in accordance with JCQ's recommendations. - After an exam, the Examinations Officer will arrange for the safe dispatch of completed examination scripts to awarding bodies.